 There’s another old house on the ranch, but no one is quite certain who built it.

-It has been said, though without much support, that it was built by a man for his family but that Indians burnt it out before they could move in.
+It has been said, though without much support, that it was built by a man for his family but that local Native Americans burnt it out before they could move in.
 He then decided to build on the other side of the creek, which would slow incoming riders.
 I’m not sure how true this is, but there is a second old house directly opposite.

 The wooden porch was added later; this was a little two-story rock house typical of the area.
 This is where we usually stay; it’s a cozy little place, if you watch for scorpions, and it has the best-drawing fireplace of any I’ve found.
 My great-aunt also swears it’s haunted, but she swears everything is haunted, so take that for what it’s worth.

 If it is haunted, it’s by this guy:

 The Hill Country

 The ranch has a spring-fed creek which is one of the most reliable water sources in the county.
 During times of drought, they let down their fences to let neighbors’ cattle come to water.
 This deep spot with a little natural waterfall is known as the Swimmin’ Hole and is where most of the locals learned to swim.

 Even in drought, the ranch is full of wildlife.
 Indigo snakes eat rattlesnakes (perhaps one reason so few have been found there?), deer and wild turkey are everywhere, and wild boar come out at night.

 But the big question — what was I doing there?
 Why, putting together Margie’s book, of course.

 Margie’s a studio artist who started her career in an advertising agency alongside Haddon Sundblom.
 (Does that name sound familiar?
 Well, does the Coca-Cola Santa look familiar?)